Frequently Asked Questions About Our Manlius, NY Orthodontist

 - An estimate of the cost.

-- Any other questions yoy might have regarding orthodontic treatment.
+- Any other questions you might have regarding orthodontic treatment.

 Why visit an orthodontist?

-An orthodontist is a dentist that has completed an aditional 2-3 year residency progaram, following dental school, resulting in a Certificate in Orthodontics.
+An orthodontist is a dentist that has completed an additional multi-year residency program following dental school, resulting in a Certificate in Orthodontics.
 As a specialist in orthodontics, they are limited to treating patient's orthodontic and skeletal growth concerns.
 By visiting an orthodontist, you are ensuring that your orthodontic concerns will be handled to the most stringent standards of orthodontic care.
-All orthodontists in good standing are members of the American Association of Orthodontists (AAO).
+Dr. Dragon is a member of the American Association of Orthodontists (AAO).

 Your orthodontic treatment is an important investment in yourself!
-Make sure you are receiving your treatment by an orthodontist.
+Make sure you are receiving your treatment from a specialist!

-What types of orthodontic treatment does Dr. Konys offer?
+What types of orthodontic treatment does Dr. Dragon offer?

-He can offer you any number of treatment methods that are effective in correcting your orthodontic problem.
-While any of these methods can achieve your desired result, Dr. Konys may recommend one that will best treat your specific orthodontic treatment needs:
+She can offer you any number of treatment methods that are effective in correcting your orthodontic problem.
+While any of these methods can achieve your desired result, Dr. Dragon may recommend one that will best treat your specific orthodontic treatment needs:

-- Three different styles of ceramic or clear fixed brackets for addressing cosmetic concerns
+- Ceramic (clear) fixed brackets for addressing cosmetic concerns

-- Fuctional Orthodontic Appliances - Appliances they can improve growth discrepancies in younger patients that are still growing in an effort to avoid future surgical intervention as adults.
+- Functional Orthodontic Appliances: appliances that can improve growth discrepancies in younger patients that are still growing in an effort to avoid future surgical intervention as adults.

-- Surgical/Orthodontic treatment plans reserved for late teenage/adult patients if severe skeletal disrepancies exist that cannot be corrected by comprehensive orthodontic means.
+- Surgical/Orthodontic treatment plans reserved for late teenage/adult patients if severe skeletal discrepancies exist that cannot be corrected by comprehensive orthodontic means.

 Do I need a referral from my general dentist to make an initial orthodontic evaluation appointment?